Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Field Agent Canada pays via Interac e-Transfer every Tuesday and allows cashout from $15.
 This makes them one of the faster payment options for Canadian shoppers.

-How to Spot Fraudulent Mystery Shopping Schemes
+How to Spot Fraudulent Mystery Shopping Scams

 Mystery shopping scams cost victims thousands of dollars every year.
 The most common scheme works like this: you receive a random check for $2,000 to $4,000.
 You’re told to deposit it, keep a portion as payment, and wire the rest.
 The check bounces days later.
 You owe your bank the full amount while the scammer has already pulled the funds.
 This is check fraud, and it’s common in the mystery shopping space.